Dionisije Milivojević

 Dionisije Milivojević (Serbian Cyrillic: Дионисије Миливојевић; 26 July 1898 – 15 May 1979) was a Serbian Orthodox bishop who served as Bishop of America and Canada from 1939 to 1964.

 In his youth, he was one of the leaders of the evangelical Bogomoltsy Movement which won the support of Bishop Nikolaj Velimirović.

-In 1964, he went into schism with the Serbian Orthodox Church and formed the Free Serbian Orthodox Church.
+In 1964, he severed ties with the Serbian Orthodox Patriarchate in Belgrade, which he considered to be under the control of the Yugoslav Communist regime, and formed the Free Serbian Orthodox Church.
 He was a vocal anti-communist and believed that the clergy in Yugoslavia had acquiesced to the ruling League of Communists of Yugoslavia too easily, and asserted the independence of the congregations of the SOC in North America and Australia.

 Early life

 Dionisije was born Dragoljub Milivojević on 26 July 1898 in Rabrovac near Smederevska Palanka.
 After graduating from gymnasium, he enrolled at the University of Belgrade Faculty of Law.
 Two years later, he enrolled at the University of Belgrade Faculty of Orthodox Theology where he graduated.
-In his youth, he belonged to a millenarian movement before embracing Eastern Orthodoxy.

 Upon graduation, he got married.
 His wife died shortly afterward, whereupon he went to Hilandar Monastery, where he received tonsure and was given the monastic name of Dionisije.
 Before he was elevated to the position of Vicar Bishop, he was the head of a monastery, a professor at the seminary in Sremski Karlovci, and the head of the monastic school in Dečani Monastery.
 At the same time, he was one of the leaders of the Bogomoltsy Movement, in which he had been active since his student days.
 He edited the organization's newspaper Christian Community, until 1933.

 He was elevated to the position of Bishop of Moravica and Vicar Bishop to Patriarch Gavrilo in 1938 and was consecrated in August of that year at the Saborna crkva.
 In late 1939, he was selected Bishop of America and Canada.
 He departed for the United States in early April 1940.